prowe/dotNetCoreDemo/blog.md

 "Microsoft.Extensions.Logging.Debug": "1.0.0"
 ```

-Then in Program.cs add this line to the ConfigureServices to add the MVC related services to the DI container:
+Then in Program.cs add this line to the ConfigureServices method to add the MVC related services to the DI container:
 ```C#
 services.AddMvc();
 ```
-In the Configure method add these lines to enable console logging, which is very useful for development, and enable the MVC routing:
+In the Configure method add these lines to enable console logging, which is very useful for development, and enable MVC routing:
 ```C#
 loggerFactory.AddConsole(LogLevel.Information);
 app.UseMvc();
 ```

-Create a Pokemon.cs file with the following content to act as a model for our application.
-We are modeling a Pokemon service for this tutorial.
+We need to create a Model class to represent our domain entities.
+Since we are modeling a "Pokemon Service", create a Pokemon.cs with the following content:
 ```c#
 using System.ComponentModel.DataAnnotations;